Do you want a higher pay? More responsibility? Greater authority? Or perhaps all of the above?

 Stay calm under stressful situations.
 Based on experience, the people who typically get promoted are those who can work under pressure.
 When a problem arises, they try to solve it, utilizing their innate capability and experience.
 When in doubt, they seek help from experts who, in turn, boost their self-confidence.
 Adopt a positive attitude, it’s very likely that you will get positive results.

 I hope and pray that these tips will help you climb the ladder of success.
-Who knows, you might even be my next boss.
+Will you call me when you finally get the promotion you wanted?
+You might be my next boss.